 a very slight increase in the recession probability index to 4.7%.

-Although June manufacturing and housing figures
+Although June manufacturing and housing figures were extremely

 strong, the 3.4% GDP growth rate for 2005:II is a little weaker than one might have hoped for

 at this point in an expansion, and was assigned